FREE Car Insurance Comparison

 - Confidence – Confidence is a good thing but overconfidence can lead to riskier driving behaviors like exceeding the speed limit.

 - Long working hours and night shifts – An exhausted driver is more prone to causing an accident than drivers operating on normal rest.
-Additionally, nighttime drivers have are renowned for causing more accidents compared to the daytime ones.
+Additionally, nighttime drivers are renowned for causing more accidents compared to the daytime ones.

 Depending on your responsibilities as first responders, some of these risks may not apply to your specific situation.
 That’s why it is important to shop around and compare quotes from multiple companies to ensure that you’re getting the best possible coverage at the most affordable rate for your unique needs.